 As one of the participants expressed after the meeting: “I found the space appropriate to support peacebuilders including myself to reflect on key persisting issues threatening sustainable interventions.
 The quality of participants, the discussions as well as the facilitation were very empowering.
 I just wanted to thank you for the great work you do and particularly the opportunity you provided to me to be part of the space.
 I will be back home with optimism and with more energy.”
 (Immaculee Mukanbito, Never Again Rwanda)

-The Conducive Space for Peace Accelerator was held in Geneva, Switzerland during Geneva Peace Week from November 5th till November 8th 2018.
-The main part of the process was a four-day workshop bringing together cohort teams working in different conflict-affected contexts on innovative practices in international-national collaboration on peacebuilding.
+Another activity we have engaged in so far to build momentum for change was hosting The Conducive Space for Peace Accelerator in Geneva, Switzerland during Geneva Peace Week from November 5-8 2018.
+A four-day workshop brought together cohort teams working in different conflict-affected contexts to discuss innovative practices in international-national collaboration on peacebuilding.

-A public event was held on November 8th at Palais des Nations to share the challenges that cohort teams were trying to address in the different conflict affected contexts, and the insights and new strategic direction which had been sparked by the Accelerator.
-The event represented an alternative to the typical UN-led panels and discussions, and gave an inspiring glimpse of the energy and wisdom that lies at the heart of national/local peacebuilding work, and gave food for thought on the urgent need to change the international support system to be more conducive for supporting local peacebuilding efforts.
+A public event was held on November 8 at Palais des Nations to share the challenges that the cohort teams were trying to address in the different conflict-affected contexts, and the insights and new strategic direction which had been sparked by the Accelerator.
+The event represented an alternative to the typical UN-led panels and discussions, and gave an inspiring glimpse of the energy and wisdom that lies at the heart of national/local peacebuilding work.
+It gave food for thought on the urgent need to change the international support system to be more conducive for supporting local peacebuilding efforts.

 In addition to the country level consultations, a West Africa regional workshop was held in Senegal with the UN Peace and Development Advisers from country offices within the region, representatives from the Department of Political Affairs (DPA) and other UN bodies, as well as representatives from Oxfam and other international organisations working in West Africa.
 The critical position of these advisers and the insights to the international system for support to peacebuilding that they hold, will be an important cornerstone in the future engagement of CSP.